-- If you were assessed the previous year, the county assessor, prior to January 1 will mail a Confidential Personal Property Tax Return form to you.
-You must report property you own or had in your possession as of January 1 at 1 AM.
+- If you were assessed the previous year, the county assessor, prior to Jan.
+1 will mail a Confidential Personal Property Tax Return form to you.
+You must report property you own or had in your possession as of Jan.
+1 at 1 a.m.
 If you do not receive a form from the assessor, you are still obligated to obtain and file a personal property tax return.
 There is a penalty for late filing.
-If you need help completing the form, contact your county assessor's office at 503-655-8671 extension 7612.
+If you need help completing the form, contact your county assessor's office at 503-655-8671 extension 7612 or 4223, or dial direct at 503-742-4223.

 - If you sell your business, notify the county assessor to avoid future liability on the personal property.